 In the early 90s, the definition of performance and power was held mainly in the sports car category.
 During this era, the familiar companies such as Ferrari, Lamborghini, Porsche, and even Chevy with its ZR1 Corvette were paving the way for automotive performance.

 Mention the words “pickup truck” to most anyone and immediately they will think about hauling heavy loads, farm work, and a utility vehicle for work.
 And while the mini truck scene had been well established at this point, it mainly consisted of wild paint schemes, lowered suspensions, and outrageous stereos.
-But performance?
-Out of a truck?
+But the idea of performance out of a truck?
 Unheard of in the 90s.